 About an hour into the trip back, the captain received a distress call from a boat stuck in a sand bank closer to Maputo.
 The passengers – 80 Mozambicans on a “drinks included” trip – were celebrating a birthday and partying all day.
 With everyone’s agreement, the captain proceeded to their rescue.

 Getting stuck in a sand bank isn’t unusual in Maputo Bay.
 When it happens, boats have to wait until the tide rises to get free, and this can involve as long as a six-hour wait!
 Sharing Umoja with the boisterous group was fun but certainly a roust from our peaceful sail.
 We partied with them – they brought their own bass-heavy music – and made it back to the port at about 7:30 pm.

-Our late arrival provided an unexpected surprise – beautiful views of Maputo’a city lights along the skyline!
-Clouds hid the sunset, but vivid scarlet pink streamed across the city skyline – a perfect ending to an idyllic day!
+Our late arrival provided an unexpected surprise – beautiful views of Maputo’s city lights along the skyline!
+Clouds hid the sunset, but vivid scarlet pink streamed across the skyline – a perfect ending to an idyllic day!